Approximately one in four VTT employees have doctorates, but few are like Maaria Nuutinen, who has a PhD in psychology.

 “I want my work to promote a customer-centric approach across the whole of VTT”, Maaria says.
 She has been actively involved with customers in both the public sector and the private sector.
 “My previous customers include, among others, Fortum, KONE, Vaisala and the Hospital District of Helsinki and Uusimaa”, she explains.
 Maaria is especially fascinated by organisational cultures, on-the-job learning and modernising operational cultures.
 Her expertise in these fields also benefits her colleagues across VTT, as she heads a group focusing on employee experience, corporate culture and practices in the context of VTT’s new facilities.

-Maaria wrote her doctoral dissertation in 2006 on the importance and development of expert identity and professional confidence.
+Maaria wrote her doctoral dissertation on the importance and development of expert identity and professional confidence.
 In other words, she approaches technology from the human perspective.
 Much of her research has focused on user experience, i.e. how people feel about using a certain product, service or system.

 Working at VTT has also given unforgettable user experiences for Maaria herself: “One particularly memorable moment for me was studying the decision-making process on the bridge of a ship as a young researcher and having to climb a rickety rope ladder to get from the pilot boat to the ship in the middle of the sea”, Maaria explains.
 However, every experience is a lesson learnt, and there